mmoreno1/ElectroPredictor/README.md

 # ElectroPredictor
-ElectroPredictor is a noncommercial Python applicaction designed for predicting the Mayr's electrophilicity index for a molecules dataset.
+ElectroPredictor is a noncommercial Python applicaction designed for predicting the Mayr's electrophilicity index for a dataset of molecules.
 The script was implemented for Linux based operating systems.
 ## Requisites
 ### Hardware
 It is recommended to run ElectroPredictor using a device with 12 or more usable cores for an improved performance.